 A hallway at 100 McCaul St. painted yellow.

-Several washrooms across the second and third floors of 100 McCaul St. are now gender-neutral.
-Pictograms will be installed on the door of each washroom to represent the specific amenities within.
+There is now one gender-neutral washroom on the second and third floors of 100 McCaul St. Pictograms will be installed on the door of each washroom to represent the specific amenities within.

 Gapless toilet partitions, new lighting and improved fixtures have been added to select washrooms on the third floor.